aetile/python_lab/README.md

 ```
 sys:      used to pass arguments with sys.argv
-os:       used for retriveing files on the system
+os:       used for manipulating files on the system
 logging:  used to log events and errors
 pprint:   used for nice printing of 2D arrays
 ```